How to mindfully listen to what the birds are saying

 We can feel what is happening with the birds around us.
 Bird songs help us relax, their alarms cause tension, and their deadly silence prompts us to observe our surroundings more carefully.

-The basic practice of the 'Bird Sit' is akin to an outdoor bird meditation and it's the perfect activity to do from your window, backyard, or stoop.
+We learn bird language through the practice of the 'Bird Sit'.
+The sit is an outdoor bird meditation and it's the perfect activity to do from your window, backyard, or stoop.
 Simply sit and quietly watch the birds for 10-20 minutes.
-While sitting, ask youself, "What are the birds doing right now?" and observe their behaviors and vocalizations.
+While sitting, ask yourself, "What are the birds doing right now?" and observe their behaviors and vocalizations.